eugenia1984/english/free_code_camp_english/README.md

 ```
 -Tom: Hey, Sophie!
 Tell me about our team lead, Maria.
 What is she like?
+-Sophie: Well, she is very proactive and she likes everything in order.
--Sophie: I think she has a passion for technology, and she enjoys leading our team.
+I think she has a passion for technology, and she enjoys leading our team.
 -Tom: Those are great traits for someone in her position, I think.
 What is she like as team lead?
+-Sophie:
+She assigns tasks and makes sure everything runs well.

--Sophie: Maria thinks challenges are positive.
+Maria thinks challenges are positive.
 She encourages us to find solutions together.
 -Tom: What does she do as the team lead?
--Sophie: Maria coordinates our projects.
+-Sophie: She schedules team meetings every Monday morning to plan the week ahead.
+Maria coordinates our projects.
 She assigns tasks and makes sure everything runs well.
 -Tom: That sounds important.
 Where does she usually work from?
 -Sophie: She works from her office most of the time, but she's also in meetings a lot.
--Tom:
+-Tom: I see, when
 -Sophie:
--Tom: That sounds important.
+-Tom: Got it.
+That sounds important.
 Where does she usually work from?
 -Sophie: She schedules team meetings every Monday morning to plan the week ahead.
 -Tom:
 -Sophie: Maria thinks challenges are positive.
 She encourages us to find solutions together.